Hello and welcome to the Women in Rail South Regional Group!

 The Southern Group covers the South and South West including: Hampshire, Berkshire, Oxfordshire, Gloucester, Bristol, Wiltshire, Dorset, Somerset, Devon and Cornwall.

-We always welcome new ideas and energy and would warmly welcome volunteers to the Women in Rail South Committee.
+We encourage new ideas and energy and would warmly welcome volunteers to the Women in Rail South Committee.
 If you are interested, please do let us know.

 We are all volunteers, collectively representing a cross section of the railway industry in the South region and are passionate about working with men, women, and like-minded organisations to support the diversity and inclusion ambitions championed by Women in Rail.